Solihin Malim Thom

 Solihin was born in 1950, in Edinburgh, Scotland to William FJM and Diana Thom.
 He is a twin with his brother Richard.
 Their sister Ann preceded them, and they have a younger sister, Josephine, followed by a brother James.

 In 1980, Solihin graduated as a DO from the British School of Osteopathy and built-up one of the first multi-disciplinary alternative health practices in London, The Fulham Clinic.
+[The Dip.
+Osteopathy is analogous but not the same as a Dr of Osteopathy in the US, but allows us to practice as primary providers within the health system of Great Britain.]
 He initially practiced cranial osteopathy and also built up his clinical acumen in TCM acupuncture, in 1984, in Colombo, Sri Lanka, under the auspices of the World Health Organization.
 He was first introduced to kinesiology by Dr. John Bandy DC, and then taught by Dr. Meldener ICAK, both chiropractic physicians to use Applied Kinesiology as a feedback tool.

 In 1984, Solihin met Alan Beardall DC, who introduced a new model of work called Clinical Kinesiology.
 After this initial introduction to clinical kinesiology, and his intensive study with Alan, whose sudden and tragic death in ’86, pushed and inspired Solihin to develop his own received work through the action of surrender as he practiced his clinical craft.
 The work has developed from a physician-biased tool to a much broader open dialogue system.
 Solihin’s main interest in the development of the work, was to keep it small and confined, not to mass market, until there was a system which had unparalleled accuracy, possessing a deep ontological framework and a sophisticated understanding of how to help others as a companion to life, rather than as a physician to fix the problem.